 (GL = 712.5 / 100 = 7.13)

-That is, so that watermelon raise our glycemia in the same way that pure glucose, it would be necessary to eat more than 1 kg!
+That is, so that watermelon can raise our glycemia in the same way as pure glucose, it would be necessary to eat more than 1 kg!
 Again, eating this amount in one meal would be very difficult!

 White bread has a GI of 70.
 If we calculate the GL of a slice: